choughton21/NNProject/README.md

 1. Write battleship game in python
 2. Make battleship game compatible with openai gym environment

+3. Find a suitable reinforcement learning algorithm possibly a deep Q learning implementation will work
+4. Modify the network of the deep Q learning implementation
   - change the dqn network to take battleship observations as input
    - set up reward from battleship to the dqn network (now the computer can learn)
    - connect output of dqn to gym environment so that it can take actions in my battleship game
-3. Find a suitable reinforcement learning algorithm possibly a deep Q learning implementation will work
-4. Get deep Q learning implementation working on machine with the default environment.
+5. Get deep Q learning implementation working on machine with the default environment.
-5. Tweak Deep Q network implementation to work with battleship gym environment
+6. Tweak Deep Q network implementation to work with battleship gym environment
-6. Train, Evaluate, and update hyper-parameters
+7. Train, Evaluate, and update hyper-parameters
-7. Repeat step 5, trying to improve machine's ability to win battleship games
+8. Repeat step 5, trying to improve machine's ability to win battleship games

 Take existing Deep Q learning
       - is a model-free deep learning, and it works by having the network estimate the value of a board state, is it a board that is about to win (high value) give you this board state, game is just begun (less valuble), etc.)